 3. Père Lachaise cemetery

-Emily goes for lunch in the largest cemetery in the French capital with her colleague Luc.
-The cemetery is the resting place of famous people such as Édith Piaf, Oscar Wilde, Jim Morrison and French novelist and playwright Honoré de Balzac, whose grave Luc takes Emily to visit.
+Emily goes for lunch in the largest cemetery in the French capital with her colleague, Luc.
+The cemetery is the resting place of many famous people such as Édith Piaf, Oscar Wilde, Jim Morrison and French novelist-playwright Honoré de Balzac, whose grave Emily and Luc visit.

 4. Galeries Lafayette

 Galeries Lafayette is the biggest department store in Europe, so of course Emily eventually makes her way there on the show.
 Where else do those famous Emily in Paris fashion moments come from?!